DivergentClouds/tundra/readme.txt

   ; jump to src if dest1 and dest2 are not equal
   JNE dest1, dest2, src

-  ; jump to imm if dest1 and dest2 are not equal
+  ; jump to imm if dest and src are not equal
-  JNEI, dest1, dest2, imm
+  JNERI, dest, src, imm

+  ; jump to imm2 if dest and imm1 are not equal
+  JNEI, dest, imm1, imm2

   ; jump to src2 if dest and src1 are equal, assert dest and src1 are positive JEQP dest, src1, src2